 The plumbing tool has a scientific locator that gives precision to fix the metallic crimp with high accuracy.
 It is an effective pipe fitting tool, which works on drinking water systems, heating systems, and sewerage pipe systems.

 One such tool is the PEX crimper.
-Various sizes, shapes, and lengths of the PEX crimping tool are available.
+Various sizes, shapes, angles, and lengths of the PEX crimping tool are available.
 Each difference in its size, length, and design causes a difference in performance.
 The small PEX crimp tools have their own function, and the larger size has its own usage.